 Venous thromboembolic events (VTEs) in hospitalized patients with thrombocytopenia, especially the acutely ill, can be challenging for clinicians to diagnose and manage.
 Acutely ill patients with thrombocytopenia often have VTE prophylaxis held due to the possibility of adverse bleeding.2 This article examines a risk management approach to prevent and treat venous thromboembolism events in patients with thrombocytopenia.

 Rollin J. Prevention and Treatment of Thrombocytopenia and Thromboembolic Events in Adults.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.